esdoc/esdoc/README.md

 This is a maintained fork of ESDoc that will rapidly see new features and bug fixes.
 Hopefully one day it can be contributed upstream when the original author is ready.
 Stay tuned to [Ongoing Refactoring](https://github.com/typhonjs-node-esdoc/esdoc/issues/1) to keep informed on current progress.

+To include in your project add to `package.json` in devDependencies: `"esdoc": "git+https://git@github.com/typhonjs-node-esdoc/esdoc.git"`.
+Please note that this directly links to Github.
+If you want to pull in the latest version on Github just delete your `./node_modules/esdoc` directory and run `npm install` again.

 Fork maintainer: [Mike Leahy](https://github.com/typhonrt)

 # ESDoc